leanprover/lean4/doc/syntax.md

 If there are multiple notations accepting the same longest parse, the choice will be delayed until elaboration, which will fail unless exactly one overload is type correct.

 ## Syntax and Macros
 ## Elaborators

+TODO.
+See [Lean Together 2021: Metaprogramming in Lean 4](https://youtu.be/hxQ1vvhYN_U) for an overview as well [the continuation](https://youtu.be/hxQ1vvhYN_U) about tactic programming.
+For more information on antiquotations, see also §4.1 of [Beyond Notations: Hygienic Macro Expansion for Theorem Proving Languages](https://arxiv.org/pdf/2001.10490.pdf#page=11).